AlfredA93/recipe-repo-2/README.md

  - [ElephantSQL](https://elephantsql.com)

  ## Media
- - All pictures were sourced from [Unsplash](https://unsplash.com/) under their free license.
+ - All pictures submitted from users Alfred and Harry were sourced from [Unsplash](https://unsplash.com/) under their free license.

  ## Recipes

- All recipes submitted by authors Alfred and Harry were written by myself, Alfred Ayre and images from unsplash.
+ All recipes submitted by authors Alfred and Harry were written by myself, Alfred Ayre with recipe images from unsplash.

  # Learning Outcomes
 I have learned so much throughout this project.
 The amount of features and the flexibility that the Django Framework offers is exciting and a little overwhelming as a new developer.
 However, the CodeInstitute, Stack Overflow, YouTube and online communities were brilliant at explaining some of the features.
 I conducted this project in a short amount of time, only 3 weeks and I am excited to continue learning with Django in the future, as this project has only a thimble of features within a sea of possibilities that Django offers.
 Further development on this project is something I would like to do in the future.
 I felt personally upset that I wasn't able to fix the errors introduced by the external libraries, however, I am understanding that this is part of a developer's career and all part of the journey in learning and improving.
 These errors are good to humble me and steadily improve myself as a developer.